-A hot cup of tea, a bowlful of these munchies and I can easily go in my happy zone.
+A hot cup of tea, a bowlful of these Nimki/Namak pare and I can easily go in my happy zone.
 As the weather starts to get a little chilly, my craving for deep fried food starts growing.
-These crackers are also quite favorite during the festive season.
+These nimki are also quite favorite during the festive season.
 In between all the sweet indulgence, it’s nice to crunch these savory bites.
-There are different ways that one could shape these crackers and so, here I have Namak Para (Crunchy Savory Crackers) shaped in three simple ways!
+There are different ways that one could shape these crackers and so, here I have Namak Pare (Crunchy Savory Crackers) shaped in three simple ways!

 - The rhombus shape is the simplest.
 All you have to do is to roll it out and slice it crisscross.

 - For the triangular shape, you need to divide the dough into tiny balls.
 Then, roll each ball into very thin circle, fold it in half to form semicircle and fold again to form the triangle.

 - I came up with the swirly circular shape when I was making the other two shapes.
 I simple rolled the circular dough tightly and sliced in to multiple discs.
 Then, I pressed the swirl side down and rolled it gently into smaller discs.

 - It’s important to mix the fat (ghee or oil) with the flour into a crumbly pea like texture.